 Properly functioning chimney systems will carry combustion byproducts out of the home.
 Therefore, chimney problems put you at risk of having these byproducts, such as carbon monoxide, spill into your home.

-Most older furnaces and boilers have naturally drafting chimneys.
+Most older furnaces and boilers have natural draft chimneys.
 The combustion gases exit the home through the chimney using only their buoyancy combined with the chimney's height.
-Naturally drafting chimneys often have problems exhausting the combustion gases because of chimney blockage, wind or pressures inside the home that overcome the buoyancy of the gases.
+Natural draft chimneys often have problems exhausting the combustion gases because of chimney blockage, wind or pressures inside the home that overcome the buoyancy of the gases.

 Atmospheric, open-combustion furnaces and boilers, as well as fan-assisted furnaces and boilers, should be vented into masonry chimneys, metal double-wall chimneys, or another type of manufactured chimney.
 Masonry chimneys should have a fireclay, masonry liner or a retrofitted metal flue liner.